-Show all Show full history (usually up to 4 deep) Hide all Hide all history leaving just one curve on display Show to depth Show history up to specified depth.
-For example, if you set a depth of 2, the latest result and one previous result will be displayed Restore to probe setting Sets the depth that was defined in the fixed probe that created the curve.
+Show all Show full history (usually up to 4 deep)

+Hide all history leaving just one curve on display

+Show to depth Show history up to specified depth.
+For example, if you set a depth of curve.
 Note that this sets the depth to whatever the fixed probe setting was at the time the curve was created, not the current fixed probe setting